The history of Nemacolin Woodlands

 Smallest casino in Pennsylvania

-The Lady Luck Casino installed its quota of slots but to date has only opened 28 gaming tables.
-It not only is the state’s smallest casino but the Category 3 license permits only resort patrons and gamblers spending $10 on the property entry to the gambling floor.
+The Lady Luck Casino installed its quota of slots but, to date, has only opened 28 gaming tables.
+It not only is the state’s smallest casino, but the Category 3 license permits only resort patrons and gamblers spending $10 on the property entry to the gambling floor.

-Bernard Goldstein, who got his start in the scrap metal business and built a fleet of tugboats and barges to haul his scrap, became the “father of riverboat gambling” when he stated the company in 1992 to operate the first water-based casinos on the Mississippi River.
+Bernard Goldstein, who got his start in the scrap metal business and built a fleet of tugboats and barges to haul his scrap, became the “father of riverboat gambling” when he started the company in 1992.
+It operated the first water-based casinos on the Mississippi River.

-No Poker Room in Lady Luck
+No poker room in Lady Luck

 Attractions at Nemacolin Woodlands

 In fact, so few gamblers ponied up the required $10 entry fee in the early going that Lady Luck was forced to lay off 15 percent of its workforce.